Best Online Criminal Justice Programs in Springfield, IL (2026)

 Frequently Asked Questions

-How many accredited criminal justice programs are near Springfield, IL?
+How many accredited criminal justice schools are near Springfield, IL?

-Our directory lists 5 criminal justice programs within 100 miles of Springfield.
-The closest is University of Illinois Springfield in Springfield, IL (3.5 miles), and the farthest in our top picks is Greenville University (61.8 miles).
-0 of these programs are offered fully online.
+Our directory has 30 accredited schools offering criminal justice programs near Springfield.
+The closest is University of Illinois Springfield in Springfield, IL (3.5 miles), and the farthest in our top picks is Illinois Central College (65.0 miles).
+0 of the highlighted schools are flagged as offering distance education.

 What are the highest-paying criminal justice roles near Springfield?